awsdocs/aws-lambda-developer-guide/doc_source/retries-on-errors.md

-+ **Stream\-based event sources** – For stream\-based event sources \(Amazon Kinesis Streams and DynamoDB streams\), AWS Lambda polls your stream and invokes your Lambda function\.
-Therefore, if a Lambda function fails, AWS Lambda attempts to process the erring batch of records until the time the data expires, which can be up to seven days for Amazon Kinesis Streams\.
++ **Stream\-based event sources** – For stream\-based event sources \(Amazon Kinesis Data Streams and DynamoDB streams\), AWS Lambda polls your stream and invokes your Lambda function\.
+Therefore, if a Lambda function fails, AWS Lambda attempts to process the erring batch of records until the time the data expires, which can be up to seven days for Amazon Kinesis Data Streams\.
 The exception is treated as blocking, and AWS Lambda will not read any new records from the stream until the failed batch of records either expires or processed successfully\.
 This ensures that AWS Lambda processes the stream events in order\.

 For more information about invocation modes, see [Event Source Mapping](java-invocation-options.md#intro-invocation-modes)\.